-The race between the development of portable devices and convenient desktop computers has always been subtle but pretty much a reality.
-The generic tablet has been improved with a drive to make it as professional as possible in order to accommodate PC capabilities while on the other hand, PC developers have been working just as hard to adapt the computer into a more compact and portable device that can easily substitute the tablet.
+The race between the development of portable devices and convenient desktop computers has always been subtle but pretty much the reality.
+The generic tablet has been improved with a drive to make it as professional as possible to accommodate PC capabilities.
+On the other hand, PC developers have worked just as hard to adapt the computer into a more compact and portable device that can easily substitute the tablet.

 The Automatic Conversion

-- Navigate to the device settings, denoted by the gear symbol just like on any regular device.
+- Navigate to the device settings, denoted by the gear symbol, just like on any regular device.